-That’s where one of our OB-GYN or certified nurse midwife can be a big help.
+That’s where one of our OB-GYNs or certified nurse midwives can be a big help.
 OB-GYNs and midwives are experts in women’s health.
 They’re your advocate, dedicated to promoting your well-being and reproductive health – plus they know all there is to know about birth control.

 Birth control pills are taken daily to prevent pregnancy.
 The pills contain hormones similar to the ones that naturally exist in a woman’s body.
 Those hormones stop ovulation.
 And without ovulation, there’s no egg released for sperm to fertilize.

-Besides effective pregnancy prevention, women like and trust the pill for many reasons:
+Birth control pills are one of the most effective forms of pregnancy prevention.
+But women like and trust the pill for many reasons: